decentralized-identity/presentation-exchange/spec/spec.md

 ### Input Descriptors
-[[ref:Input Descriptors]] are objects used to describe the information a [[ref:Verifier]] requires of a Holder before they will proceed with an interaction.
+[[ref:Input Descriptors]] are objects used to describe the information a [[ref:Verifier]] requires of a [[ref:Holder]] before they will proceed with an interaction.
 If no `submission_requirements` objects are present, all `input_descriptor` objects
 ****MUST**** be satisfied.